berkeley3/BDA-IZSTO/README.md

     install.packages('glmer2stan')

-- Other R packages that will be used: knitr, xtable, plotrix, ggplot2, LearnBayes, nleqslv, metafor, maptools, sp, spdep, RColorBrewer, classInt
+- Other R packages that will be used: knitr, xtable, plotrix, ggplot2, gridExtra, LearnBayes, nleqslv, metafor, maptools, sp, spdep, RColorBrewer, classInt

 ### Contributors